 - Join a religious organization.

 - Take a soulful vacation.

-Set a course for profound personal growth and your future life and next relationship will be better than you could have ever imagined.
+Set a course for profound personal growth and your future life and your next relationship will be better than you could have ever imagined.

 If you need further support and inspiration, I strongly recommend you get this book entitled, ”How to Survive the Loss of a Love,” by Melba Colgrove, Ph.D.; Harold H. Bloomfield, M.D.; and Peter McWilliams.
 This book has gotten me through many dark nights of the soul.
 There are several other books that may interest you on the recommended books page under the category heading: Breakup, Divorce, Loss of a Love.